NASA-AMMOS/VICAR/README.md

 # VISOR
 VISOR, VICAR In-Situ Operations for Robotics, formerly known as the “Mars Suite”, is the software used for operational and PDS archive image processing for all recent Mars surface missions at NASA Jet Propulsion Laboratory (JPL).
+VISOR is included as part of VICAR starting with Release 5.

-[VISOR is presented at the Universities Space Research Association (USRA) 6th Planetary Data Workshop in Flagstaff, AZ on Wednesday, June 28, 2023.](https://www.hou.usra.edu/meetings/planetdata2023/technical_program/?session_no=303) Publication of the software is in process and will be available at the presentation.
+[VISOR will be presented at the Universities Space Research Association (USRA) 6th Planetary Data Workshop in Flagstaff, AZ on Wednesday, June 28, 2023.](https://www.hou.usra.edu/meetings/planetdata2023/technical_program/?session_no=303) Publication of the software is in process and will be available at the presentation.

 ## AFIDS-POMM
 [AFIDS-POMM, or Automatic Fusion of Image Data System - Planetary Orbital Mosaicking and Mapping,](https://www.hou.usra.edu/meetings/lpsc2023/pdf/1261.pdf) is a set of workstation tools supporting the automation of planetary orbital mosaicking and mapping requirements.
 In a future VICAR open source release, the AFIDS-POMM source code is intended to be merged and maintained as part of the VICAR open source repo.